manatlan/vbuild/doc/PyComponent.md

 (see `def CREATED(self)` and `def MOUNTED(self)` ^^)

 ### Computed field
-You can create a computed attibute, by declaring a instance method prefixed with "COMPUTED_", the method should return the computed value.
+You can create a computed attibute, by declaring an instance method prefixed with "COMPUTED_", the method should return the computed value.

 (see `def COMPUTED_ccpt(self)` ^^)

 ### Watch'ers
-You can create a whatcher on a vue attribute, by declaring a instance method prefixed with "WATCH_".
+You can create a whatcher on a vue attribute, by declaring an instance method prefixed with "WATCH_".
 This method should have the signature `(self,newVal,oldVal,name="var_to_watch")`.

 You should suffix your watch method, to make it unique.
 The name of the watch'ed attribute should be declared in the `name` argument.